-- policy an instance of the BasePolicy class. - train_collector (Collector) the collector used for training. - test_collector (Collector) the collector used for testing. - max_epoch (int) the maximum of epochs for training.
-The training process might be finished before reaching the max_epoch.
+- policy an instance of the BasePolicy class. - train_collector (Collector) the collector used for training. - test_collector (Collector) the collector used for testing. - max_epoch (int) the maximum number of epochs for training.
+The training process might be finished before reaching the max_epoch. - step_per_epoch (int) the number of policy network updates, so-called gradient steps, per epoch. - collect_per_step (int) the number of episodes the collector would collect before the network update.
+In other words, collect some episodes and do one policy network update. - repeat_per_collect (int) the number of repeat time for policy learning, for example, set it to 2 means the policy needs to learn each given batch data twice. - episode_per_test (int or list of ints) the number of episodes for one policy evaluation. - batch_size (int) the batch size of sample data, which is going to feed in the policy network. - train_fn (function) a hook called at the beginning of training in each epoch.
+It can be used to perform custom additional operations, with the signature f (num_epoch: int, step_idx: int) -> None. - test_fn (function) a hook called at the beginning of testing in each epoch.
+It can be used to perform custom additional operations, with the signature f (num_epoch: int, step_idx: int) -> None.

-- step_per_epoch (int) the number of step for updating policy network in one epoch. - collect_per_step (int) the number of episodes the collector would collect before the network update.
-In other words, collect some episodes and do one policy network update. - repeat_per_collect (int) the number of repeat time for policy learning, for example, set it to 2 means the policy needs to learn each given batch data twice. - episode_per_test (int or list of ints) the number of episodes for one policy evaluation. - batch_size (int) the batch size of sample data, which is going to feed in the policy network. - train_fn (function) a function receives the current number of epoch and step index, and performs some operations at the beginning of training in this poch. - test_fn (function) a function receives the current number of epoch and step index, and performs some operations at the beginning of testing in this epoch. - save_fn (function) a function for saving policy when the undiscounted average mean reward in evaluation phase gets better. - stop_fn (function) a function receives the average undiscounted returns of the testing result, return a boolean which indicates whether reaching the goal. - writer (torch.utils.tensorboard.SummaryWriter) a TensorBoard SummaryWriter. - log_interval (int) the log interval of the writer. - verbose (bool) whether to print the information. - test_in_train (bool) whether to test in the training phase.
+- save_fn (function) a hook called when the undiscounted average mean reward in evaluation phase gets better, with the signature f (policy: BasePolicy) -> - stop_fn(function) a function with signature f (mean_rewards: float) -> bool, receives the average undiscounted returns of the testing result, returns a boolean which indicates whether reaching the goal. - writer (torch.utils.tensorboard.SummaryWriter) a TensorBoard SummaryWriter; if None is given, it will not write logs to TensorBoard. - log_interval (int) the log interval of the writer. - verbose (bool) whether to print the information. - test_in_train (bool) whether to test in the training phase.